S-C-A-N/SCANsat/README.md

 * The resource to overlay on the map
 * The planet to display

+The icon in the center of the upper row regenerates the map.

 The toggle icons along the left side of the map control the various overlays and the color mode.

 The four buttons in the bottom-left open and close the other SCANsat windows.